We are UK Solicitors

 We are still local

 We have all the advantages set out above of being UK based solicitors but also have a good network of lawyers that we work with on the ground.
-We therefore know what happening in particular local areas is but can also cover the whole of each of the different countries that we deal with.
-Choosing us therefore means that you have the best of both worlds – a UK based firm of solicitors with a foot in the country that you need assistance with.
+Choosing us therefore means that you have the best of both worlds.

-We don’t just deal with one country, we deal with a wide range of different countries.
-We often find that clients who have done something in one country may have also dome something else in another country.
+As we deal with a wide range of different countries, we often find that clients who have done something in one country may have also dome something else in another country.
 Because we cover a number of countries it means that you don’t have to have one foreign lawyer for one country and another foreign lawyer for the other country.
 This also means that, as mentioned above, we can look at your legal requirements as a whole rather than just looking at one country.

 We have been doing this for a long time with a proven track record.
 Some of our staff have been dealing exclusively with International Legal issues for over 20 years.
 We have therefore probably seen your set of circumstances before and therefore know the issues involved and, most importantly, the solutions.